finale-lua/lua-scripts/docs/rgp-lua.md

 `eachentry()` feeds a `for` loop with all the note entry objects in a region, without saving them back.
 Mirror entries are processed with `eachentry()`.

-First parameter to this function is the region to process, where you could use `finenv.Region()` to get the current selection.
+The first parameter to this function is the region to process, where you could use `finenv.Region()` to get the current selection.

 The second parameter is optional, but can be used to indicate the note entry layer(s) to load in Finale.
 The default is to load all visible layers.
 These values are available: